Msemna/Anjerbo-push/README.md

 Here we working on an another branch to open then a pr with the main branch to not lose code or anything of the likes and to of course stay safe

+Making changes in my own branch to pull request later to not burn master branch